MathOnco/NeoPredPipe/README.md

    - Can be downloaded [here](http://annovar.openbioinformatics.org/en/latest/user-guide/download/).
    - ANNOVAR hg19_refGene
    - ANNOVAR hg19_refGeneMrna
+   - Other reference builds can be used.
+Simply change the usr_path.ini file to the appropriate reference (see below).
+     - Make sure to use the same one used to call variants.
 4. netMHCpan
    - Using [netMHCpan-4.0](http://www.cbs.dtu.dk/cgi-bin/nph-sw_request?netMHCpan) for all tests of this pipeline.
    - Follow their steps for installation on your platform.